DOLLYWOOD: SEVIERVILLE INSIDER'S GUIDE

 In Rivertown Junction,visit Dolly’s Tennessee Mountain Home, a two-room replica of Dolly’s Locust Ridge childhood home, to get a feel for where Dolly grew up.
 The replica was built by Dolly’s brother and the interior recreated by her mother.
 Most of the items on display are replicas of items that would have been found in her childhood home, all selected by her mother.

 The Village is where to board one of Dollywood’s most iconic rides, The Dollywood Express, for a five-mile, 20-minute ride on an authentic 110-ton, coal-fired steam engine.
-(A train nicknamed the “Old Slow & Easy” used to run through downtown Sevierville; the “Tracks of Time” sculpture on Bruce Street is made using some of the historic tracks.)
+(A similar train nicknamed the “Old Slow & Easy” used to run through downtown Sevierville; the “Tracks of Time” sculpture on Bruce Street makes use of some of the historic tracks.)

 Craftsman’s Valleyis home to the Robert F. Thomas Chapel, named in honor of the doctor who delivered little baby Dolly.
-The one-room church with wooden pews and hardwood floors holds Sunday services.
-Dolly, an American treasure, and Dollywood partnered with the American Eagle Foundation to bring the Eagle Mountain Sanctuary to the park in order to offer a safe home to non-releasable bald eagles, our national emblem.
+The one-room church with wooden pews and hardwood floors holds regular Sunday services.
+Many years ago, Dolly and Dollywood partnered with the American Eagle Foundation to bring the Eagle Mountain Sanctuary to the park creating a safe home for non-releasable bald eagles, our national emblem.
 The Wings of America theater adjacent to the sanctuary features Birds of Prey shows.
-Nearby are showcases and demonstrations of local artisans’ candles, blown glass, airbrush T-shirts, caricatures and portraits, leather goods, pottery, ironwork, and other creations.
+Nearby are showcases and demonstrations of local artisans’ candles, blown glass, caricatures and portraits, leather goods, pottery, ironwork, and other creations.

 More to Explore